Ketovore: a new word in the dictionary! Ketovore is a combination of Keto and Carnivore.

-I just have to link to the Joe Rogan podcast.
-Joe had Mikhaila Peterson, daughter of Professor Jordan Peterson on his show talking about how she put most of her health issues into remission by eating a carnivore diet.
+Here is a link to a Mikhaila Peterson video.
+This is a 5.5 minute video of Mikhaila talking about how she put most of her health issues into remission by eating a carnivore diet.

 It is a very interesting interview, and the main reason that I opted to go full-on carnivore to try to heal my gut issues.